ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 From this point, I will leave your imagination to think of other ways of using custom exception.

 ## Catching exceptions
 Throwing errors is exciting and all but what about handling them?
-To do that, we will need the `try` and `catch` keywords.
+To do that, we will use the `try` and `catch` keywords.

-1. `try` wrap the code to be executed; the code that can throw an exception.
+1. `try` wraps the code to be executed; the code that can throw an exception.
 2. `catch` contains your error handling code.

 Here is an example: